kejonaMC/GeyserUpdater/README.md

 *Default:* `'&2The server will restart in 10 Seconds!'`

-This is the message that is sent to all players when the latest version of Geyser has been downloaded and `Auto-Restart-Server` is enabled.
+This is the message that is sent to all players when `Auto-Restart-Server` is going to restart the server in 10 seconds.

 ## bStats
 [Spigot stats](https://bstats.org/plugin/bukkit/GeyserUpdater/10202)